Interpretable Neural ODEs for Gene Regulatory Network Discovery under Perturbations: Related Work

-\textbf{Neural ODEs for cell trajectory inference and modeling gene regulation.} Differential equation-based models have long been considered the gold standard for modeling gene regulation due to their fidelity to our understanding of true biophysical mechanisms.
+\textbf{Neural ODEs for cell trajectory inference and modeling gene regulation.} Differential equation-based models have long been considered the gold standard for modeling gene regulation due to their fidelity to our understanding of true biophysical mechanisms \cite{alon2006introduction}.
 Neural ODEs allow flexible parameterization and efficient training with differentiable ODE integration-solvers (e.g., via the adjoint method), allowing tractable mechanistic modeling of dynamics given data \citep{chen2018neural}.
-Neural ODEs and their stochastic variants have been applied to trajectory inference, where the continuous development of cellular states is mapped over time. \citet{Jackson2023} parameterizes ODEs with recurrent neural networks (RNNs) to model dynamics before obtaining the coefficient of partial determination to represent the contribution of each TF. \cite{Hossain2024} incorporates kinetics using biological priors (e.g., using the Hill function) and explicitly encodes the GRN as model parameters, but requires densely sampled data points along a pseudotime trajectory.
-However, both methods are designed to learn from a single experimental environment and cannot leverage information from multiple interventions.
+Neural ODEs and their stochastic variants have been applied to trajectory inference, where the continuous development of cellular states is mapped over time. \citet{Jackson2023} parameterize ODEs with recurrent neural networks (RNNs) to model dynamics before obtaining the coefficient of partial determination to represent the contribution of each TF. \citet{Hossain2024} incorporate kinetics using biological priors (e.g., using the Hill function) and explicitly encode the GRN as model parameters.
+However, both methods are designed for a single experimental setting with densely sampled data points along a pseudotime trajectory and cannot adequately handle the growing availability of perturbational datasets.

-\textbf{Causal graph learning through stationary diffusion.} The recently proposed method Bicycle \cite{Rohbeck2024} considers the GRN as the linear drift of a stable Olstein-Uhlenbeck (OU) process, approximating the steady-state distribution under each intervention induced by the OU process by solving the Lyapunov equation.
-Despite the novelty in methodology, Bicycle can handle only a hundred or so genes.
+\textbf{Causal graph learning through stationary diffusion.} The recently proposed method Bicycle \cite{Rohbeck2024} considers the GRN as the linear drift of a stable Ornstein-Uhlenbeck (OU) process, approximating the steady-state distribution under each intervention induced by the OU process by solving the Lyapunov equation.
+Despite the novelty in methodology, Bicycle can handle only a hundred or so genes and the linear drift assumption constrains all predicted distributions to be Gaussian, which struggles to capture perturbations with more diverse cell fates.